 Some people have also found it useful to wear the WF-1000XM3 at a slight angle for an even more snug fit.
 To test how well your buds stay in your ear, try quickly shaking your head left and right.
 Just make sure to have your hands at the ready to catch the earbuds in case they pop out.

 There are several reasons why noise cancelling may seem ineffective.
-For starters, check if you are using the right sized ear tips for your ear.
-After all, active noise cancelling is only as good as the passive isolation, which comes from a good fit.
+For starters, check if you are using the right-sized ear tips for your ear.
+After all, active noise cancelling is only as good as passive isolation, which comes from a good fit.

 Try swapping out different ear tips to see which materials and sizes work for you.
 To test for noise isolation, turn on a fan or play some white noise (pointing away from the earbuds) as you’re testing the fit to see which ear tip combination blocks out the most noise.

-How do I set up Sony 360 Reality Audio?
+How do you set up Sony 360 Reality Audio?